wrjodjana/obsidian-vault/interview/cover letters/WeaveGrid.md

 **Why WeaveGrid?**

-From the Uncertainty Quantification Group, I've learne
+From my research in the Uncertainty Quantification Group, I've learned alot about the industry of transportation and risk management, particularly how engineers make decisions about